2016 Property Revaluation

 - New Owners: Property ownership cannot be changed until a recorded deed is received from the Morris County Clerk by the Tax Assessor.
 It usually takes at least four weeks from the date the deed is sent to the County for recording.

 - Notice of Assessment Postcard: Each year by February 1, the postcard is mailed to each resident for the purpose of notifying them of their assessment for the calendar year.
-The purpose is not to verify the actual amount of taxes paid.
-Please contact the Tax Collector for more information by calling 973-326-7420.
+A copy of your current year post card can be accessed here.
+Please not that the purpose of your card is not to verify the amount of taxes you paid.
+You can access that information through the "Pay Online" feature located on the homepage or by calling the Tax Collector's Office at 973-326-7420.

 - Property Owners Within 200 Feet List Request: Please complete the form and mail or hand deliver to the Tax Assessor's Office with payment.
 The request will be available within seven working days.